AranaDeDoros/NotificationWebSystemPrototype/README.md

 A barebones Email Notification WebSystem.
 Allows you to manage users, groups, and programm notifications.
 The workflow is as follows:

--[Login as either admin or regular user]
+-Login as either admin or regular user.
--[Make a new notification and add users or groups that will receive it]
+-Make a new notification and add users or groups that will receive it.

 ## CREDITS